D2KLab/CMRRS/README.md

 ## Retrieval
 ![APP](restapi.PNG)

-The user can access the system by means of two functions: INPUT
+The user can access the system by means of two functions:
 - **add_content()**: in this way the user can add a content (text or image) to the system.
 It will be encoded to a 512 embedding vector and stored into the Faiss index.
 It takes three arguments:
     - text or image binary data (refer to usage.py example);
     - id: Mediaverse ID of the content to load;
     - type: "text" or "image", string describing the data type of the content to be loaded.